 Dr. Anne Looney

-The second person I’ve identified as being at the root of progressive reforms is Dr. Anne Looney, Chief Executive of the National Council for Curriculum and Assessment (NCCA), who seems to have had Ruairí Quinn’s ear throughout the reform process.
-According to Dr. Looney, ‘research evidence’ shows that centralised state exams are bad, and that everyone just has to change their ‘mindset’ and get on board with ‘superior’ modes of assessment, which are formative and classroom-based rather than summative and centralised.
-In her statements she produces no evidence for these claims, unfortunately.
+The second person I’ve identified as being at the root of progressive reforms is Dr. Anne Looney, formerly Chief Executive of the National Council for Curriculum and Assessment (NCCA), who seems to have had Ruairí Quinn’s ear throughout the reform process.
+According to Dr. Looney, ‘research evidence’ shows that centralised state exams are bad.
 Dr. Looney’s original proposals have since been watered down, but the most recent framework proposal continues to push for formative assessment and a less centralized curriculum.
 This is in spite of the evidence that formative assessment was a complete failure in Britain, as Daisy Christodoulou explains in her upcoming book, ‘Making Good Progress?
 The Future of Assessment for Learning’.
-In the first chapter, entitled ‘Why Didn’t Assessment for Learning Transform Our Schools?’, she shows that assessment for learning is only effective when it is employed as a tool for learning, not as a formalized method of assessment.
+In the first chapter, entitled ‘Why Didn’t Assessment for Learning Transform Our Schools?’, she shows that assessment for learning is only effective when it is employed as a tool for learning, not as an official state-mandated method of assessment.
 Christodoulou’s book reveals the false promises made by educationalists in Britain who claimed that formative assessment would be ‘transformative’, as Dr. Looney has been claiming in Ireland.

 Formative assessment can be valuable if it involves giving immediate feedback to students on the mistakes they are making and how they can rectify them.
 Feedback is thus effective if it plots a way forward for the student, pointing to specific actions that will improve future performance.
 If feedback is merely a summary of a student’s mistakes or if it is long delayed, it is ineffective, however.
 The state-mandated formative assessment being introduced under the JC reforms will thus most likely be ineffective, as it will not provide instant feedback and will focus on hard-to-measure skills such as oral communication, team-work and creativity (DES, 2015, p.
 53).